 AT&T Admits 'Mistake' In Hiring Trump Lawyer, Top Company Lobbyist Steps Down

-Telecom giant AT&T made a "big mistake" in paying hundreds of thousands of dollars to Donald Trump's personal lawyer to seek his help as the company pursued a merger that the administration opposed, the company said Friday.
+Telecom giant AT&T made a "big mistake" in paying hundreds of thousands of dollars to President Trump's personal lawyer to seek his help as the company pursued a merger that the administration opposed, the company said Friday.

 CEO Randall Stephenson said in a message to employees that although he believes everything about the relationship with Michael Cohen was legal and "entirely legitimate," it represented a "serious misjudgment."